mgunawardana/mgunawardana/README.md

 <!--
 ## Additional Project Repositories

-This is a multiline comment.
-It will not show up in the rendered GitHub README view.

 *all the other labs and projects i have done that havent mentioned in the resume*

 * **[Detection & Attack Analysis Master Repo](./)** — Houses all detection engineering, SIEM, and packet analysis labs.